awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 1. Create an IAM policy to specify which SageMaker endpoints tan be invoked by your Aurora MySQL cluster or to enable access to Amazon Comprehend\.

 1. Create an IAM role to permit your Aurora MySQL database cluster to access AWS ML services\.
-The IAM Policy created above is attached to the IAM role\.
+The IAM policy created above is attached to the IAM role\.

 1. To permit the Aurora MySQL database cluster to access AWS ML services, you associate the IAM role that you created above to the database cluster\.